 Children under 5 years old may have cold sores inside their mouths.
 These sores are often mistaken for canker sores.
 Canker sores involve only the mucous membrane and aren't caused by the herpes simplex virus.

 When to see a doctor

-Hormonal changes, such as those related to menstruation
+- Hormonal changes, such as those related to a menstrual period.

 Almost everyone is at risk of cold sores.
 Most adults carry the virus that causes cold sores, even if they've never had symptoms.

 You're most at risk of complications from the virus if you have a weak immune system from conditions and treatments such as:

 - Anti-rejection medicine for organ transplants.

 In some people, the virus that causes cold sores can cause problems in other areas of the body, including: